korshunad/frontendForBeginners/README.md

     ```
     This command will fix minor errors like indentation and will warn about more complex ones.

     Generally ESLint runs on each commit, checking the code to be commited, and highlights possible errors.
-This is done via <a href="https://github.com/okonet/lint-staged" title="run linters on git staged files">lint-staged</a> and <a href="https://github.com/typicode/husky" title="Git hooks made easy">husky</a> packages, the latter leveraging git hooks.
+This is done via <a href="https://github.com/okonet/lint-staged" title="run linters on git staged files" target="_blank" rel="noopener noreferrer">lint-staged</a> and <a href="https://github.com/typicode/husky" title="Git hooks made easy" rel="noopener noreferrer">husky</a> packages, the latter leveraging git hooks.

 4. **Commit conventions**

-    This project uses <a href="https://github.com/conventional-changelog/commitlint" title="Lint commit messages">commit-lint package</a>.
-This means that the commits should follow <a href="https://www.conventionalcommits.org/en/v1.0.0-beta.4/" title="Conventional Commits">conventional commits</a> pattern for better human and machine readability.
+    This project uses <a href="https://github.com/conventional-changelog/commitlint" title="Lint commit messages" rel="noopener noreferrer">commit-lint package</a>.
+This means that the commits should follow <a href="https://www.conventionalcommits.org/en/v1.0.0-beta.4/" title="Conventional Commits" rel="noopener noreferrer">conventional commits</a> pattern for better human and machine readability.
     The general structure is the following:
     ```sh
     type(scope?): subject  #scope is optional